GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-12-09-2016-12-09-event-when-is-data-good-enough-to-use-for-achieving-the-development-goals-we-seek.md

 Suite 700
 Washington, DC 20036

-The Twitter hashtag for the event is #GDAreport
+Follow the conversation using #GDAreport.